2018ik/2018ik.github.io/_wiki/law.markdown

 Yet, fallen man did not know himself and strived to do good to improve himself (Exo.
 19:8).
 Man's inclination was to keep the law, and to do good.
 This is also the condition of fallen men today (Rom.
 7).

-## Example

-Paul says in Romans that he did not know coveting, except through the law.
-It is the law which causes us to know sin.

 ## Laws in Romans

-The laws in Romans actually have a scientific

-### Three Lives
-In Romans 7, we have three lives as a regenerated human being - the Divine life in our spirit, the human life in our soul, and the Satanic life in the flesh.
+We see the Old Testament law ("law of God") defined clearly along with four others "laws" in Romans 7-8.
+These four laws operate under what we today would term a scientific law.
+For example, the "laws" of physics aren't actually laws which we need to follow, but are basic facts of physics which operate automatically.
+When you drop an object, it will fall down automatically without you doing anything.

-### Four laws
+### Five laws

-1. The law of God
+1. The law of God (Rom.
+7:22)

 This law shows us this portrait of who God is as love, light, holiness and righteousness.
+This is the same the Old Testament law mentioned previously.

-2. The law of good
+1. The law of good (Rom.
+7:23)

 This law is present in our mind and desires to do the good, and causes us to want to choose to follow the law of God.

-3. The law of sin and of death
+3. The law of sin and of death (Rom.
+7:23)

 This law in our flesh is stronger than the law of good in our mind.
 While we make the resolution to do good in order to fulfill the law of God, this law of sin and of death will inevitably overcome us and cause us to fail.

+4. The law "that" (Rom.
+7:21)

+This is the law the rules over our will to do good.
+Whenever we will to do good, the evil will inevitably be present.

-4. The law of the Spirit of life
+5. The law of the Spirit of life

 This law is installed in our spirit, and this is the most powerful law, and overcomes the law of sin and of death.
 By turning to our spirit, this law spontaneously activates, and allows us to fulfill the law of God.